 Many archives also have specific article formatting and deposit requirements to ensure that they can properly process content.
 In the past, we’ve written about how indexes must ingest conent in machine-readable formats in order to parse it, and archives are much the same.
 Most archives require journal publishers to deposit machine-readable, front-matter XML metadata files into them.
 Front-matter XML files contain the front matter of the article-but do not include the article’s actual body text.

 For example, Portico’s journal submission guidelines state that PDF renditions of articles must be accompanied by metadata files, preferably in machine-readable XML.
 Metadata files submitted to Portico must include all front-matter article information including, journal title, ISSN, article ID or Digital Object Identifier, and a copyright statement.
 There are also some archives that require full-text machine-readable XML article file deposits, such as PMC.
 Full-text XML article files contain the complete article text in machine-readable language along with front-matter metadata.

 Producing XML article files is on the more technical side, but today software can automate much of the process.
-For example, at Scholastica, we produce front-matter machine-readable XML files in the JATS standard for all journals that use our open access publishing platform and full-text JATS XML files for all journals that use our typesetting service.
+For example, at Scholastica, we produce front-matter machine-readable XML files in the JATS standard for all journals that use our open access publishing platform and full-text JATS XML files for all journals that use our digital-first production service.
 These files are ready to be ingested by most major archives, so journals using Scholastica don’t have to worry about formatting files.